Lughino/go-learning/README.md

-# GoCasts
+# go-learning

-Companion repo to a course on Udemy.com
+A Golang learning repo